Biodiesel Laws and Incentives in Minnesota

 The Minnesota Department of Weights and Measures promotes the replacement of petroleum used in the state with the goal that biofuels will account for at least the specified percentage of all gasoline offered for sale by the dates below:

 |Calendar Year||Biofuel Replacement Schedule|

 State Agency Sustainability Plan and Requirements

-- When reasonably possible, state agencies must purchase on-road vehicles that use alternative fuels, including biodiesel blends of 20% (B20) or greater, compressed or liquefied natural gas, ethanol blends of 70% (E70) or greater, hydrogen, propane, or electricity, or (with the exception of buses, snowplows, and construction vehicles) have a fuel economy rating that exceeds 30 miles per gallon (mpg) in the city and 35 mpg on the highway;
+3. Vehicles that use alternative fuels, including biodiesel blends of 20% (B20) or greater, compressed or liquefied natural gas, ethanol blends of 70% (E70) or greater, hydrogen, or propane

 Biofuel Production Grant Program

-The Minnesota Department of Agriculture provides grants to biofuel producers for up to $2.1053 per million British Thermal Unit (MMbtu) for advanced biofuel produced from cellulosic biomass and $1.053 per MMbtu for advanced biofuel produced from sugar, starch, oil, or animal fat feedstocks.
-Eligible facilities must obtain 80% of their feedstocks from Minnesota, unless the facility is 50 miles or less from the state border; begin production by June 30, 2025; and have not produced more than 23,750 MMbtu of biofuel quarterly before July 1, 2015.
+The Minnesota Department of Agriculture provides grants to biofuel producers for up to $2.1053 per million British Thermal Unit (MMbtu) for advanced biofuel produced from cellulosic biomass and $1.053 per MMbtu for advanced biofuel produced from sugar or starch feedstocks.
+Eligible facilities must obtain 80% of their feedstocks from Minnesota, unless the facility is 50 miles or less from the state border; begin production by June 30, 2025; and meet minimum production levels.
 Additional requirements apply.
-Payments will not be made for production that occurs after June 30, 2035.
-For more information, see the Agricultural Growth, Research and Innovation (AGRI) Bioincentive Program website.
-(Reference Minnesota Statutes 41A.16 and 239.051)
+For more information, see the Agricultural Growth, Research and Innovation Bioincentive Program website.

 More Laws and Incentives